ec-coding/PokeDrafts/README.md

 10/26/2022
 1. Modal design has been revamped and now shows card attributes, as well as pricing data lifted from current market values.

+10/29/2022
+1. Added components for card attributes and icons to accommodate different text blocks and images depending on card type.